Notdialed/stock-market-skript/README.md

 Stock market skript that uses real life prices

-So, I made a stock market skript that uses real life prices, It does this through something called an api. for this to work, you need to generate your own api key, the api I used here was called realstonks
+So, I made a stock market skript that uses real life prices, It does this through an api. for this to work, you need to generate your own api key, the api I used here was called realstonks

 link: